pcdshub/happi/docs/source/client.rst

     client.add_item(item)

-The main advantage of the first method is that all of the container classes are already managed by th eclient so they can be easily accessed with a string.
+The main advantage of the first method is that all of the container classes are already managed by the client so they can be easily accessed with a string.
 Keep in mind, that either way, all of the mandatory information needs to be given to the item before it can be loaded into the database.